egbertp/dyndns-transip/README.md

 1. Create a access key for the API. `(Control panel > My Account > API)`
 2. Add a label and press create.
-3. Save Key to a file. `e.g. transip.key`
+3. Save Key to a file. `e.g. /etc/dyndns-transip.key`

 ## Download & install